 The history of THA, from its beginning to the present, is very much the history of Salishan.

-After the war, the need and role for this housing changed.
-It first served to house returning war veterans and their families.
-In the years following, the federal government transferred much of the housing at its various developments to private interests or to other public agencies for other uses.
-For example, it cleared and conveyed about 50 acres of Salishan to the Metropolitan Parks District, which owns it to this day.
-It gave THA the balance of the original Salishan community, with nearly 900 units on 188 acres, for use as a public housing community to fulfill THA’s original mission of serving the housing needs of low-income households in the City of Tacoma.
+In the years following, the federal government transferred much of this housing to private interests or other agencies.
+While about 50 acres of Salishan went to the Metropolitan Parks District, THA received the balance of the original Salishan community, with nearly 900 units on 188 acres, for use as public housing to fulfill THA’s original mission of serving the needs of low-income households in Tacoma.

-Over the years, Salishan has been an important source of affordable housing in the City.
-From its opening, it was one of the city’s first racially integrated neighborhoods.
-Since the end of the Vietnam War, Salishan has also been an important gateway community offering the first American home for generations of new Americans arriving from other nations.
+Over the years, Salishan become a vital piece of Tacoma’s housing landscape.
+From its opening, it was one of the city’s first racially integrated neighborhoods, and since the Vietnam War, it has been an important gateway community, the first American home for generations of new Americans arriving from overseas.
 Salishan has long been distinguished by a resident population that is wonderfully diverse by race, ethnicity, language, national origin, age and abilities.

 In addition to providing its own housing for rent, THA has managed programs that help families rent housing on the private rental market.
 It has done this in partnership with thousands of private landlords.
 The HUD Section 23 Leased Housing Program was the first of these programs.
 This program authorized THA to lease houses and apartments in Tacoma from private owners.
 THA then sub-leased those dwelling units to eligible applicants.